Heike13/Orando/Back/README.md

 - OWASP protection
 - Proxy server using Nginx
 - Controlled environment with DOCKER
 - Containers mapping with DOCKER COMPOSE
+- Unitary tests & automatic

 ## What is needed ?